USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 <a id=EmissCtrl></a>
-### 6. Edit Emissions Control file.
+### 6. Edit DESID Chemical Mapping Control file.
-The Emissions Control file describes how to input emissions and is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/EmissCtrl_${mechanism}.nml.
-Any new species included in the mech.def or GC, AE, and NR namelists that is directly emitted should be included in this file.
-Examples of adding new species are given in the !> CUSTOM MAPPING EXAMPLES <! section and further description can be found in the [DESID tutorial](CMAQ_UG_tutorial_emissions.md).
+The DESID Chemical Mapping Control file describes how to input emissions and is located at $CMAQ_REPO/CCTM/src/MECHS/${mechanism}/CMAQ_Control_DESID_${mechanism}.nml.
+Any new species included in the mech_*.def or GC, AE, and NR namelists that is directly emitted should be included in this file.
+Examples of adding new species are given in the [DESID tutorial](CMAQ_UG_tutorial_emissions.md).